RausellLab/NCBoost-2/README.md

 The *chr* column should not contain the 'chr' prefix.
 Any other columns can be added in addition to the required four columns.

+##### vcf file
+Variants have to be reported in 1-based, GrCh38 genomic coordinates.
+The *CHROM* column should not contain the 'chr' prefix.

 #### 5. Annotating variants with prescored NCBoost score